 Middle East Centre Archive

-The Middle East Centre Archive was founded in 1961 by Elizabeth Monroe and Albert Hourani with the aim of preserving and making available for research the papers and photographs of individuals who have lived or served in the Middle East as for example senior Government representatives, members of the armed forces, bankers, businessmen, missionaries or travellers.
-For further details please see our Collecting Policy and a History of the Middle East Centre Archive: 1961-2007 (pdf file)
+The Middle East Centre Archive was founded in 1961 by Elizabeth Monroe and Albert Hourani.
+The purpose of the Archive is to preserve and make available to research the papers and photographs of individuals who have lived or served in the Middle East.
+Collections include, for example, Government representatives, members of the armed forces, bankers, businessmen, missionaries and travellers.
+For further details please see our Collecting Policy and a History of the Middle East Centre Archive: 1961-2017.

-The Archive now contains over 2,500 boxes of the papers and photographs of over 550 individuals or organisations covering the period 1800 to the present day with strong holdings for the Palestine Mandate and for Oman in the 1970s.
+The Archive has state of the art facilities in the spectacular Investcorp Building (designed by Zaha Hadid) and now contains over 3,000 boxes of papers and photographs of over 780 individuals or organisations covering the period 1800 to the present day with strong holdings for the Palestine Mandate and for Oman in the 1970s.

 How to use the Archive